If you ever worked with electronics before then you will not get any difficulties to get the success of the project. It is a Direct Coupled AM radio.

 We get a wide frequency range to transmit different channels in different bans.

-Again radio frequency propagates much higher distance ideal for long distance
+Again radio frequency propagates much higher distance ideal for long distance communication.

 Now modulation part is there.
 The instantaneous amplitude of the carrier is